TaskWeb: Selecting Better Source Tasks for Multi-task NLP

-Having demonstrated the efficacy of \algo for selecting individual source tasks, we now investigate whether selecting multiple source tasks to build a multi-task training set (Section \ref{sec:task_selection_multi}) helps to improve target task performance.
+We now investigate whether \algo can also be used to select multiple source tasks that collectively improve target task performance.

-\paragraph{Comparisons.} We use the following baselines. \textbf{T0-3B} has the same architecture and size as T5-3B but trained on millions of examples spanning 35 different tasks \cite{DBLP:conf/iclr/SanhWRBSACSRDBX22}. \textbf{T5-3B + all tasks} consists of LM-adapted T5-3B \cite{DBLP:conf/emnlp/LesterAC21} trained with samples from all 22 tasks from \data except each target task in a leave-one-out setup to represent approaches which indiscriminately train models on large numbers of tasks.
+\paragraph{Comparisons.} We use the following baselines. \textbf{T0-3B} has the same architecture as T5-3B but trained on millions of examples spanning 35 different tasks \cite{DBLP:conf/iclr/SanhWRBSACSRDBX22}. \textbf{T5-3B + most similar} is the LM-adapted T5-3B \cite{DBLP:conf/emnlp/LesterAC21} trained on a handpicked, similar source task from the same category as each target task. \textbf{T5-3B + all tasks} is the LM-adapted T5-3B trained with samples from all 22 tasks from \data except each target task in a leave-one-out setup.